pyta-uoft/website/index.md

 `my_list[... : ...]`, but the two values on the left and right of the colon are not integers.

-Remember that the slice numbers tell the *start* and *stop* positions for the slice in the list/tuple to get.
+Remember that the slice numbers indicate the *start* and *stop* positions for the slice in the list/tuple.

 ~~~~ {include="E1127_invalid_slice_index"}
 ~~~~